Ryanair Logo

 Ryanair: Brand overview

-The Ryanair logo directly reflects the air carrier’s occupation and geographic location.
-It uses an icon in the form of a harp (the main musical instrument of the Irish, a symbol of their country since the 13th century) and a figure of a man with wings instead of hands (it means flight).
-The company appeared in 1984 and is famous for its low ticket prices.
+The Ryanair logo directly reflects the carrier’s business and geographical location.
+It uses an icon in the form of a harp (the main musical instrument of the Irish, a symbol of their country since the 13th century) and a figure of a person with wings instead of arms (this means flight).
+The company appeared in 1984 and is known for its low ticket prices.
 A balanced pricing policy makes it recognizable among residents of 40 countries in the Middle East, North Africa, and Europe, where its planes fly.
-The main bases are located at Dublin and London (Stansted) airports.
+The main bases are located in Dublin and London (Stansted) airports.

 Meaning and History